Thiuram disulfide

 Thiuram disulfides are a class of organosulfur compounds with the formula (R2NCSS)2.
-Many examples are known, but popular ones include R = Me and Et.
+Many examples are known, but popular ones include R = Me and R = Et.
 They are disulfides obtained by oxidation of the dithiocarbamates.
-These compounds are used in sulfur vulcanization of rubber as well as pesticides and drugs.
+These compounds are used in sulfur vulcanization of rubber as well as in the manufacture of pesticides and drugs.
 They are typically white or pale yellow solids that are soluble in organic solvents.

 Preparation, structure, reactions

-They are prepared by the oxidation of the salts of the corresponding dithiocarbamates (e.g. sodium diethyldithiocarbamate).
-Typical oxidants are chlorine and hydrogen peroxide:
+Thiuram disulfides are prepared by oxidizing the salts of the corresponding dithiocarbamates (e.g. sodium diethyldithiocarbamate).
+Typical oxidants employed include chlorine and hydrogen peroxide: